MasonChan314159/masonchan314159.github.io/_posts/2022-12-29-yearly-reflection.md

 Finally, I got Bronze (Rank 6/16 in HK; Rank 32 overall), which was quite good for me.
 Yet, it was a bit of a pity that I could not do the IOL 2022.
 Yet, I was not disappointed - I was a newbie, so it was normal for me not being able to do the IOL for the first year of getting engaged in LO.

 However, the tables had turned.
 Later, Kevin Xie reached out to me and asked if I was interested in doing the IOL 2022.
 He was asking so since he had to do PR China NOI 2022 (SPOILER: IT WAS LATER POSTPONED), and it clashed with IOL 2022, and Kevin chose to do NOI.
 However, my dad opposed to that for some reasons, and hence I had to give up the place as well.
-Turned ou that the IOL HK Team that year was a bit bruh - Rank 1, 3, 7, 9 in APLO.
-The results were not still great though - the Team got HM in the Team contest.

 Hope that I could really make into the IOL Team this year. :)